Rove (TV series)

-Rove, also titled Rove Live, was an Australian television variety show that featured live music performances and interviews with local and international celebrity guests.
-The program premiered on the Nine Network on 22 September 1999, before moving to Network Ten which aired the program from 2000 until November 2009.
+Rove, also titled Rove Live, is an Australian television variety show that featured live music performances and interviews with local and international celebrity guests.
+The program premiered on the Nine Network on 22nd September 1999, before moving to Network Ten which aired the program from 2000 until November 2009.
 The show was hosted by comedian Rove McManus through his production company Roving Enterprises, and featured an ensemble cast who presented various segments throughout the course of the show.
 The show won the Logie Award for "Most Popular Light Entertainment Program" five times (2002, 2003, 2005, 2007 and 2009).

 History

 Origins: The Loft Live

-Rove McManus began his television career hosting the RMITV-produced The Loft Live on Melbourne's Channel 31, a community-access television station.
+Rove McManus began his television career hosting the RMITV-produced The Loft Live on C31 Melbourne, a community-access television station.
 It was a straightforward tonight show, with a comic monologue from the host, pre-recorded skits and guest interviews.
 The show had unusually high production values for a community access show.